 - Put all DVDs, CDs, Laptops, Cell Phones, etc. out of sight.

 - Have an open house volunteer inside with a realtor or yourself if FSBO.

-Talk to your insurance company about open houses and theft to make sure you are covered in the event something should happen.
+Talk to your insurance company about open houses and theft to ensure you are covered if something happens.

-Ask them what is acceptable and not acceptable when it comes to home protection.
+Ask them what is acceptable or not acceptable regarding home protection.

 - What if someone injures themselves while viewing your property during an open house?

 It’s always good to find out just in case and don’t feel silly asking your insurance company these questions, not your realtor.
-Remember who pays the bill in the end if there is an insurance claim.
+Remember who pays the bill if there is an insurance claim.

-Is it worth it to hold an open house?
-That depends on how comfortable you are with it but there’s far more work involved other than inviting people into your home to view it especially when open house theft is on the rise.
+That depends on how comfortable you are with it, but there’s far more work involved than inviting people into your home to view it especially when open house theft is on the rise.